Super Bowl XXIV

-The 49ers finished the 1989 regular season with a league best 14–2 record.
+It was the 49ers fourth Super Bowl appearance as they finished the 1989 regular season with a league best 14–2 record.
+They entered the game in a bid to become the first back-to-back Super Bowl champions since the Pittsburgh Steelers, following their victory in Super Bowl XXIII the previous year.
 The Broncos, who posted an 11–5 regular season record, entered the Super Bowl looking to avoid tying the Minnesota Vikings with four Super Bowl losses as well as the Vikings record of losing three Super Bowls in four years.